scottcagno/mdb/README.md

 mdb
 ===

-in memory database with snapshotting
+memory database
+---
+a nosql key, value database store with supporting basic forms of collections, garbage collection and 'acid' compliance